 - From there on, collision response and joints solving are again calculated per island in separate threads.

 - Before physics is synchronized with the world, the engine waits for all threads to finish their calculations.
-When thread synchronization happens (during the swap stage of the Unigine main loop), physics is applied to nodes.
+When thread synchronization happens (during the swap stage of the Unigine main loop), all assigned physics callbacks are executed in the main thread (the order is as follows: bodies, joints, and triggers), and then physics is applied to nodes.